nobody43/zabbix-smartmontools/README.md

 - Windows Server 2012 / Zabbix 2.4 / Python 3.4

 ## Updating
-If template had changed from previous version - update it first in zabbix web interface.
-Otherwise just overwrite old scripts and UserParameters with new ones.
+Overwrite scripts and UserParameters.
+If UserParameters were changed - agent restart is required.
+If template had changed from previous version - update it in zabbix web interface [marking](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/template-updating.png) all `Delete missing` checkboxes.

 ## FAQ
 Q: Trigger fires when it clearly shouldn't.<br>
 Q: Trigger's macro does not expand.<br>
+Q: Triggers from older version does not expire after update.<br>
-A: Reassign the template with `Unlink and clear` on the host.
+A: Reassign the template with `Unlink and clear` on the host for individual resolution.
+Or reupload the tempate [marking](https://github.com/nobodysu/zabbix-smartmontools/blob/master/screenshots/template-updating.png) all `Delete missing` checkboxes.

 Q: Is it possible to monitor specific drives or exclude some of them?<br>
 Q: SCSI drive returns empty results while `-A` option working correctly.<br>